ronikobrosly/DAG_from_GNN/README.md

 Given a CSV of many variables, this app will return a Bayesian Network causal structure.

-Rather than looking at pairwise conditional correlations, Yu et al. reframe the problem as one of global, float optimization, and the algorithm returns a weighted adjacency matrix.
+Rather than looking at pairwise conditional correlations, Yu et al. reframe the problem as one of optimization of a continuous function, and the algorithm returns a weighted adjacency matrix.

 By setting a threshold for weighted adjacency matrix (say, any weights > -0.3 and < 0.3 means the two variables aren't connected), you can produce a binary adjacency matrix, which will tell you which variables are connected (and in what direction).